Hubersity/Hubersity/README.md

 cd Hubersity
 ```
 3. Setup the .env file
-Follow instruction in the next section ## Environment Setup
+Follow instructions in the next section ## Environment Setup

 3. Build and start the server with Docker Compose
 ```